How much notice do I need to give?

 Get royal college or faculty endorsement

-Check your royal college or faculty to find out what information they need from you and when.
+Check with your royal college or faculty to find out what information they need from you and when.

 If they endorse your out of programme, they will provide you with a letter that confirms: